emrodrigues77/rabbitmq-queue-hello-world/README.md

 # RabbitMQ Hello World

-PHP study on RabbitMQ
+PHP simplest study on RabbitMQ message queue, with a basic UI for sending messages.

-## To run latest RabbitMQ 4.0.x
+## How to run

+### Run RabbitMQ
 docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management

+### Run receiver
+php receive.php

+### Run sender
+Navigate to index.html and send a message